11 July 2019

 The best route to take while on bike is the Agham Shyok road.
 It is so because the ascent is not that steep and with motorcycles you can always make way even on bad roads.
 However, please be very careful while riding through this terrain.
 This road can be highly dangerous at worst of times and challenging at best.

 Can small kids go on a bike trip?It is strongly recommended not to take small kids on a bike trip to Ladakh as the roads are not always very good.
 Moreover, the weather can get unexpectedly harsh, and it is a lot of risk for children.

-Multi Day Tour in Ladakh Multi Adventure Tours in Ladakh Private Tours in Ladakh Jeep Safari in Ladakh Trekking in Ladakh Private Departure in Ladakh Group Departure in Ladakh Difficult Treks in Ladakh Adventure in Ladakh Cycling in Ladakh Honeymoon Tours in Ladakh Experiential Stays in Ladakh Homestays in Ladakh Camping in Ladakh Easy Treks in Ladakh Moderate treks in Ladakh Experiential Tours in Ladakh Photography in Ladakh Rentals and Transfers in Ladakh Tours in Ladakh Attractions in Ladakh Sightseeing in Ladakh
+Multi Day Tour in Ladakh Multi Adventure Tours in Ladakh Private Tours in Ladakh Jeep Safari in Ladakh Trekking in Ladakh Private Departure in Ladakh Group Departure in Ladakh Difficult Treks in Ladakh Adventure in Ladakh Cycling in Ladakh Honeymoon Tours in Ladakh Camping in Ladakh Experiential Stays in Ladakh Homestays in Ladakh Sightseeing in Ladakh Easy Treks in Ladakh Moderate treks in Ladakh Experiential Tours in Ladakh Photography in Ladakh Rentals and Transfers in Ladakh Tours in Ladakh Attractions in Ladakh